deeedob/thesis/content/40_remote_plugins.md

    parameter adjustments.

 This distinction between call types is crucial.
-Parameter calls from the client are directly forwarded to the realtime audio thread.
+Parameter calls from the client are directly forwarded to the real-time audio thread.
 In contrast, event calls, which can be blocking, do not require real-time handling.
 Instead, they are used for critical events that necessitate client verification during the GUI creation process.